 Conceptualized in 2012, the Campus and Community Nagarik –Life Skills Program is the college counterpart of the Civic Club Program.
 The program is a partnership between CMCA and young people for a collective process of learning, reflecting and acting together to bring about DEMOCRATIC SOCIETAL CHANGE while also strengthening LIFE SKILLS which are essential to lead a personally fulfilling life.
 Still in the incubation stage, it currently engages with students from five colleges and eight rural youth clubs.

-Campus Nagarik Life skills Program: Module for youth in college
+Campus Yuva Citizenship & Life skills Program: for colleges

 - The youth club consists of thirty to forty students